casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

 .. image:: ../../_static/img/rfsoc/tut_rfdc/rfdc-dt-final.png

-You can connect some simulink constant blocks to get rid of simulink unconnected port warnings, or leave them if they do not bother your.
+You can connect some simulink constant blocks to get rid of simulink unconnected port warnings, or leave them if they do not bother you.
 Validate the design by running the simulation.
 In this case, there's nothing to see in the simulation, but can press ``ctrl+d`` to only update and validate the diagrams connections and that port widths and data types are consistent.
 Make sure to save!